hypertelia/hypertelia.github.io/_posts/2021-06-22-Summer-Solstice-Stone-Circles-Ride.md

 I've been struggling with the COVID-19 post-lockdown situation and yet feeling fully comfortable getting involved with organised activities.
 I've been riding a bit but without any real focus, literally just keeping my legs turning over.
 From experience, I know that if I go public with an idea, then I'll make it happen.
 I've had the notion of riding all day on the longest day for a while now, so decided to do something about it, albeit a little late in the day.
 Mid-June I realised we were a week away from Summer Solstice so, I booked the day off work and told people I was going for an all-day ride.
 JFDI.
 But JFD What?

 I messed around with <a href="http://cycle.travel">Cycle.Travel</a> coming up with random routes that looked about a day's ride, but they lacked focus or 'purpose'.
 I then found myself reading an article about Cumbria's stone circles and, with a train of thought along the lines of stone circle -> Stone Henge -> Summer Soltice I realised that a route joining up selection of Cumbria's stone circles was perfect.
 A few clicks later and I had a 270km route good to go, with 10 or so circles to visit.
 My intention wasn't to race this, but rather to make it last from 4:38am to 9:51pm, sunrise to sunset on the longest day.
+The distance seemed about right for the purpose.

 ![desc](/img/sc/stone-circles-1.jpg)